albertkun/21S-ASIAAM-191A/Week_2/Lab/readme.md

 }

 ```
 ## Lab Assignment - Map Portfolio:
+### Due 4/15
-Create a home page for the individual maps that you will be making this quarter.
+Time to put your skills to the test and create a home page for the individual maps that you will be making this quarter.
 Describe some of your interests and include a map with some markers.
-This is your portfolio, so feel free to delete or add anything (like the marker of where I work in the template code).
+This is your portfolio, so feel free to delete or add anything.
+If you made multiple HTML pages, please link them all to the `index.html` using the `<a href=""></a>` tag>.

-Your map portfolio must contain the following (if you have separate pages, please link them all to the `index.html`):
+Your map portfolio must contain the following:

 - A `<h1>` tag for your title
 - Add at least 2-3 markers to the map with a common theme, for example organizations you've volunteered for or places you've traveled.